3v1n0/pywws/doc_src/guides/weather_ini.rst

 ``user`` and ``password`` are the FTP site login details.
 Your web site provider should have provided them to you.

 ``directory`` specifies where on the FTP site (or local file system) the files should be stored.
-Note that you may have to experiment with this a bit - you might need a '/' character at the start of the address.
+Note that you may have to experiment with this a bit - you might need a '/' character at the start of the path.

 twitter: configuration of posting to Twitter
 --------------------------------------------